Farzad-R/Farzad-R/README.md

 ### Hi there 👋

 Here is a glimpse of my life.
 I'm:
-- 👩‍💻 a PhD student at Carleton University
+- 👩‍💻 Last year MSc student at Carleton University
-- 📈 the workshop-lead at Carleton AI Society [CAIS](https://carletonai.com/)
+- 📈 The workshop-lead at Carleton AI Society [CAIS](https://carletonai.com/)
-- 🔭 working on long-term forecasting of the power output of windfarms
+- 🔭 Working on long-term forecasting of the power output of wind farms
-- 🌱 learning the concept behind differrent Transformers and Graph Neural Networks
+- 🌱 Learning the concept behind different Transformers and Graph Neural Networks
-- ⚡ the owner and presenter at [AI RoundTable](https://www.youtube.com/@airoundtable) weekly meetings (a group created to have weekly meeetings discussing the new advancements in AI)
+- ⚡ The owner and presenter at [AI RoundTable](https://www.youtube.com/@airoundtable) weekly meetings (a group created to have weekly meetings discussing the new advancements in AI)
-- 👯 looking to collaborate on exciting ML projects
+- 👯 Looking to collaborate on exciting ML projects

 Feel free to shoot me a message!